 If none of these things work, try cleaning the carburetor.
 You'll find instructions for how to do this in your owners manual.
 If you've lost your owners manual somewhere along the way, you can also find repair manuals and help on many lawnmower manufacturer's websites, including Briggs and Stratton and Sears Craftsman.

-There are also many online articles focusing on how to lawnmower troubleshoot.
+lawnmower troubleshoot.
 If after cleaning the carburetor, your lawn mower still won't turn on, you may want to consider taking it to a repair shop.
-This is especially true if you own a tractor or riding lawnmower, as the problem may be something bigger that requires a mechanic to fix.